 The Innovator 16 comes with a fully metallic body from the front as well as the back.
 Even the shortcut dial as well as the power and brightness buttons on the side are metallic – giving you a very premium feel.

 Both the tablets have a very similar design with the Drawing area on the left and shortcut buttons on the right.
 But the buttons on the Innovator 16 look more mature and minimalist and have better tactility.

 Talking of dimensions, the Xp Pen Artist 156 Pro is already a thin tablet measuring just 12.6 mm making it easy to fit in your backpack and quite portable.

 The Innovator 16 takes this portability and slim profile to the next level.
 It measures just 9mm in thickness which is actually very impressive considering this tablet has a built-in screen.

-Other than that, the Innovator 16 also has smaller bezels which result in the tablet being a 24mm shorter in height compared to Artist 15.6 Pro – even though both these tablets come with the same screen size.
+Other than that, the Innovator 16 also has smaller bezels which results in the tablet being 24mm shorter in height compared to Artist 15.6 Pro – even though both these tablets come with the same screen size.

 Display – Size, resolution, and color accuracy

 Both the Innovator 16 as well as Artist 15.6 Pro comes with a 15.6-inch screen with a working area of 344.16 x 193.59 mm.